FuzzyBearBTC/peercoin-walletgenerator/README.md

 JavaScript Client-Side Peercoin Wallet Generator

-Now Peercoin addresses and their corresponding private key can be conveniently generated in a web browser.
+Now Peercoin addresses and their corresponding private key can be conveniently Generated in a web browser.

 The wallet.peercointalk.org project provides an all-in-one HTML document with embedded JavaScript/Css/Images.
 The JavaScript is readable not minified and contains no XMLHttpRequest's (no AJAX).
-The benefit of this technique is you can load the JavaScript locally and trust that the JavaScript did not change after being loaded.
+The benefit of this technique is you can load the JavaScript locally and trust that the JavaScript did not change after being Loaded.

 Here is a link to the peercointalk.org forum topic discussing this project: http://www.peercointalk.org/index.php?topic=1943.0